JulianStremel/mrdiy_canabus/README.md

 ## The Shield

-A shield for the ESP32 Dev Kit 1 board that adds (1) a CAN bus transceiver and steps down the car's 12v down to a usable 3.3v
+I designed a shield for the ESP32 Dev Kit 1 board [<a href='https://geni.us/jS2Lx1W'>Amazon</a>, <a href='https://s.click.aliexpress.com/e/_DmhOymx'>AliExpress</a>] that adds a CAN bus transceiver and steps down the car's battery voltage down to a usable 3.3v.

+In the upgraded (version 1.1) shield, I added a voltage divider on D32, a 120Ω CAN termination resistor and a physical toggle switch that allows the CAN transceiver to go in Listen-only / Do-Not-Transmit mode.

+Get the ESP32 <a href="https://store.mrdiy.ca/p/esp32-can-bus-shield/"> CAN Shield here.</a>

 [![MrDIY CAN Shield YouTube video](https://img.youtube.com/vi/Se2KCVyD7CM/0.jpg)](https://www.youtube.com/watch?v=Se2KCVyD7CM)

-<a href="https://store.mrdiy.ca/p/esp32-can-bus-shield/"> Get the ESP32 CAN Shield here</a>

 ![Schematic](https://gitlab.com/MrDIYca/canabus/-/raw/main/img/schematic_can_shield__esp32_v1.2.png)